jodaelliott/Quantum-Espresso-Introduction/gettingStartedWithXSpectra.md

 Finally, there is the <code>&CUT_OCC</code> Namelist which helps to smoothly remove coccupied states from the spectrum.

+## Running XSpectra

-Typically, before we run the xspectra calculation we will have to extract the core wavefunction <code>filecore</code> from the pseudopotential.
+Typically, before we run the xspectra calculation we will have to extract the core wavefunction <code>filecore</code> from the pseudopotential we are using for the ground state DFT calculation.
+For future reference, this should always be the pseudopotential without a core-hole.
+Luckily there is a bash script <code>upf2plotcore.sh</code>, distributed with XSpectra we can use.
+A version of the script is included in the lectrure material.

     $ ../tools/upf2plotcore.sh ../pseudopotentials/C_PBE_TM_2pj.UPF > C.wfc

-We can plot the wavefunction file to make sure it makes sense
+We can plot the wavefunction file to make sure it makes sense, for this we will need to <code>ssh</code> to scarf with <code>x11</code> forwarding

+    $ ssh -Y myfedid@ui1.scarf.rl.ac.uk
+    $ cd myfedid/introtoxspectra/01_Diamond
     $ gnuplot
     gnuplot> plot 'C.wfc'
     gnuplot> set xrange [0:5]
     gnuplot> replot

+If executed correctly should see a plot of the C 1s wavefunction.

-We can use the <code>xspectra</code> code to run the example
+Now we can use the <code>xspectra.x</code> code to run the <code>diamond.xspectra.in

     $ mpirun -np 1 xspectra.x -inp diamond.xspectra.in
+        ...

         The spectrum is calculated using the following parameters: energy-zero of the spectrum [eV]:   13.3353